ManifoldFR/point-process-rust/README.md

 This crate provides functions to simulate point processes in [Rust](https://rust-lang.org).

-For now, only some one-dimensional, time-dependent point processes have been implemented:
+The following time-dependent point processes have been implemented:

 * Poisson point process (homogeneous and inhomogeneous, with custom function)
 * Hawkes processes (exponential kernel, see [@DassiosZhao13])